Avaiga/taipy-getting-started/step_05/ReadMe.md

 It is now really simple to get  the predictions dataset and display it in the “Prediction chart” created above.

 When you press the 'Predict' button, this function below is called.
-It will update the predictions dataset, and this change will propagate to the chart.
+It will update the predictions' dataset, and this change will propagate to the chart.

 ```python